MalifaciousGames/Mali-s-Macros/details-macro/readme.md

 ### Name argument ###

 The first argument that is not `'open'` is treated as `<details>`'s `name` attribute.
 This is used to group multiple elements together so that opening one closes all the others, see more on [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/details#name).

-This feature will work in any browser despite being [bugged in Firefox](https://bugzilla.mozilla.org/show_bug.cgi?id=1856460).